vantezzen/nordigen/README.md

 npm install nordigen-api
 ```

-nordigen-api is build with TypeScript so you shouldn't need to install additionaly packages for type-support.
+nordigen-api is build with TypeScript so you shouldn't need to install additional packages for type-support.

 ## Usage